-Alexander Elliott debuts a multitude of roles in the 2016/17 season at theaters across the United States.
-He begins his season in October in his debut with The Knights as the soloist for Master Peter's Puppet Show.
-He returns to Tulsa Opera in December for an exclusive concert with acclaimed soprano Leona Mitchell singing operatic and holiday duets.
-He debuts with the Greater Bridgeport Symphony under Music Director Eric Jacobsen for Marcello in La boheme in December, and in May reprises the role with the Rochester Philharmonic Orchestra under Music Director Ward Stare.
-He makes his house and role debuts in February singing Gulgielmo in Cosi fan tutte with Opera Omaha, and debuts the role of Edward Kynaston in Florida State Opera's production of Prince of Players in March, followed by his first collaboration with The Dallas Opera covering the role of Doug Hansen in Joby Talbot's Everest under Music Director Emmanuel Villaume.
+Alexander's 2016-17 season began with his debut with The Knights as the soloist for Master Peter's Puppet Show at Brooklyn Academy of Music, followed by an exclusive concert with acclaimed soprano Leona Mitchell singing operatic and holiday duets.
+He made his house and role debuts singing Gulgielmo in Cosi fan tutte with Opera Omaha, and debuted the role of Edward Kynaston in Florida State Opera's production of Prince of Players.
+He debuted at The Dallas Opera in 2017 covering the role of Doug Hansen in Joby Talbot's Everest under Music Director Emmanuel Villaume.

-Additional performances as a young artist with Portland Opera include Belcore in L'elisir d'amore, Le Dancaïre in Carmen, Frank in Die Fledermaus, and Sam in Pirates of Penzance.
-Other young artist programs include with Central City for performances of Il barbiere di Siviglia as Figaro and as Frank in Rorem’s Our Town; Des Moines Metro Opera covering the title role and singing the part of the Captain in Eugene Onegin as well as singing Périchaud in La Ronidne; and San Francisco Opera's Merola program covering the title role of Don Giovanni.
+As a young artist with Portland Opera her performed the roles of Belcore in L'elisir d'amore, Le Dancaïre in Carmen, Frank in Die Fledermaus, and Sam in Pirates of Penzance.
+Other young artist programs include with Central City for performances of Il barbiere di Siviglia as Figaro and as Frank in Rorem’s Our Town; Des Moines Metro Opera covering the title role and singing the part of the Captain in Eugene Onegin as well as singing Périchaud in La Ronidne; and San Francisco Opera's Merola program.